GSA/digital.gov/_posts/2016-09-23-gettin-giphy-with-it-nara-shares-online-library-of-animated-gifs.md

 ---

 Hi there, DigitalGov!
-{% include image/full-width.html img="https://media0.giphy.com/media/3o6Zt3PBAGPUvmvUJO/giphy.gif"
+{% include image/full-width.html img="https://media0.giphy.com/media/3o6Zt3PBAGPUvmvUJO/giphy.gif" %}
- written on her hand." %}

 Have you looked in vain for quality animated GIFs from a reputable source?
 {% include image/full-width.html img="https://media3.giphy.com/media/l0HlAgJTVaAPHEGdy/giphy.gif" alt="Animated gif of a woman searching in a library." %}